 Title: Technical Support for Clean Energy Investments in Greece

 Commissioned by: German Federal Ministry for Economic Affairs and Energy (BMWi)

 Lead executing agency: Greek Ministry of Environment and Energy (YPEN)

-The European Commission has been supporting reforms in Greece in various sectors since 2011.
-EU member states are providing the Greek Government with technical expertise coordinated through the Structural Reform Support Service.
-The German Federal Government is working with Greece as a strategic partner for renewable energy and energy efficiency..
+The European Commission has been supporting reforms in various areas in Greece since 2011.
+Coordinated by the Structural Reform Support Service, EU member states provide the Greek Government with technical expertise.
+As a strategic partner of Greece, the German Government is committed to renewable energy and energy efficiency.

-The framework for the further development of renewable energy and energy efficiency in Greece and for achieving the national targets by 2020 and 2030 is improved.
+The framework conditions for further developing renewable energy and energy efficiency in Greece and for achieving the national targets for 2020 and 2030 have improved.

-The costs for Greek energy consumers will be reduced, making the economy more competitive.
+- By investing in renewable energies and energy efficiency, Greece is becoming increasingly independent of energy imports.
+The national energy supply has thus become more secure.ing the economy more competitive.
 Investments in renewables and energy efficiency reduce the country's dependence on energy imports, thereby increasing its energy security.
 Reducing the consumption of fossil fuels contributes to environmental protection and climate change mitigation.